 Macroevolution | Evolutionary Biology | Functional Morphology

-Below are short descriptions of multiple ongoing research projects, which generally pertains to the evolutionary biology, ecology, and behavior of Neotropical cichlid fishes, Caribbean anole lizards, and North American salamanders.
+Below are short descriptions of multiple ongoing research projects, which generally pertain to the evolutionary biology, ecology, and behavior of Neotropical cichlid fishes, Caribbean anole lizards, and North American salamanders.

 Parallel evolution and ecological speciation in pike cichlids (Crenicichla)

 Crenicichla are a unique radiation of South American cichlids that are elongate predators.
 My collaborators and I are using phylogenomics (UCEs and ddRADseq) to evaluate Crenicichla phylogeny and population genetics.
-Secondly, I am interested in the parallel evolution of similar sets of ecomorphs in the Paraná and Uruguay Rivers.
-These two clades have independently and rapidly evolved several ecomorphs, including species that crush molluscs with hypertrophied pharyngeal jaws, others that pry clinging invertebrates from rock crevices with hypertrophied lips, and yet others that graze periphyton with compact benthic-oriented oral jaws.
+Secondly, I am interested in the parallel evolution of similar sets of ecomorphs in the Iguazú and Uruguay Rivers.
+These two clades have independently and rapidly evolved several ecomorphs, including species that crush molluscs with hypertrophied pharyngeal jaws, others that pry clinging invertebrates from rock crevices with hypertrophied lips, and yet others that pick at periphyton with compact oral jaws.

 Read more about this project here.